Smog Tests and Emission Checks in Florida

 Even though there are no more mandatory smog checks in Florida, the state does offer rewards to drivers who opt for hybrid cars, and other environmentally friendly vehicles.
 If you purchase a vehicle that is certified by the Environmental Protection Agency (EPA) as “Inherently Low Emissions Vehicle” (ILEV), you are allowed to drive in the High-Occupancy Vehicle (HOV) lane at all times, regardless of how many passengers you have in your car.

-A complete list of vehicles that qualify for the ILEV certification can be located at the Florida Department of Highway Safety and Motor Vehicles.
+A complete list of vehicles that qualify for the ILEV certification can be located at the Florida’s state authorized driver service’s website.
 If your vehicle qualifies, you may fill out an application and receive an HOV decal that will serve as your badge for carpool lane access.

 So even though Florida’s air quality is great, it’s never a bad idea to help make it even cleaner.